-All staff at Alverton receive Level 2 Safeguarding training.
-The Headteacher is the Designated Safeguarding Lead (DSL) and there are two Deputy DSLs as well as five other Safeguarding Officers, all of whom have received Level 3 training.
-Safeguarding leaflets are available in the school reception and on the website and induction meetings carried out by senior members of staff ensure all adults are aware of our safeguarding proceedures.
+All staff at Alverton receive Tier 2 Safeguarding training.
+The Executive Headteacher is the Designated Child Protection Officer (DCPO) and there are 5 Deputy Designated Child Protection Officers (DCPO) with Tier 3 training.
+Safeguarding leaflets are available in the school reception and induction meetings carried out by senior members of staff ensure all adults ar aware of our safeguarding proceedures.

-Safeguarding protocols are governed by the Safeguarding Policy of the school.
-It is the responsibility of the designiated Safeguarding Governors and the Governing Body to ensure that the Safeguarding Policy is up-to-date, meets all statutory guidance and that the school is following all the expected protocols.
+Safeguarding protocols are governed by the Safeguarding policy of the school.
+It is the responsibility of the Behaviour and Safety sub-committee of the Governing Body to ensure the safeguarding policy is up to date and meets all statutory guidance and the school is following all the expected protocols.
 There is a named Safeguarding Governor who has received the appropriate training.

-The school has two fully qualified first aiders holding the First Aid at Work certificate and the majority of staff are trained in Emergency First Aid.
-Early Years staff have been trained in Paediatric First Aid.
+The school has a fully qualified first aider holding the First Aid at Work certificate and has identified and has over twenty members of staff trained in Emergency First Aid.
+The Early Years staff have been trained in Paediatric First Aid.

-The school has provided a 'fob' system at the front door for security reasons and only members of staff who work in the school hold a fob.
-All outside doors from the classrooms and other public areas are kept closed and are opened with a key, which again only members of staff have access to.
+The school has provided a 'fob' system at the front door and the door to the elliott classroom for security reasons and only members of staff who work in the school hold a fob.
+All outside doors from the classrooms and other public areas are kept closed and are opened with a key, which again all members of staff have access to.
 The gates into the school car park are shut at 8.30 and opened at the end of the school day at 3.30.
-Any other gates on the school grounds are bolted shut.
-All members of staff know they must not share fobs or keys with anyone else.
+Any other gates on the school grounds are padlocked with every member of staff knowing the code.
+All members of staff know they must not share the codes or the fobs or keys with anyone else.
 The school also operates a CCTV system around the school which is monitored.

 The door into the Early Years area has two handles to gain access or to leave the classroom.

-Alverton School undertakes the risk assessments required for all out of school activities; these are monitored by the Health and Safety Officer who is employed by the school.
+Alverton School undertakes risk assessments required for all out of school activities; these are monitored by the Health and Safety Officer who is employed by the school.
 Leaders of the activities are responsible for ensuring that all the appropriate risk assessments are in place before the date of the visit.

 The Health and Safety officer monitors all risk assessments and outcomes of the Property Compliance Scheme associated with the fabric of the building.
-Working with the Headteacher and the Health and Safety Governor, the H&S Officer produces detailed reports and relevant action plans to ensure the school building is fit for purpose and is compliant within all health and safety regulations.
+Working with the executive Head Teacher and the Behaviour and Safety sub-committee of the Governors of the school the H&S Officer produces detailed reports and relevant action plans to ensure the school building is fit for purpose and is compliant within all health and safety regulations.